Packages and Binaries:

 Replaced with the current time in a format suitable for

-module is unavailable the date string will be in GMT.
+strftime format token (as on Windows) the date string will be in

 Replaced with the version of the currently-running Swaks